dpappert/persistent-hotspells/README.md

 # Persistent hot spells

-This repository contains code relating to the study in the (preprint) journal article in Weather and Climate Dynamics (WCD, Copernicus Publications), titled [name of paper].
-Additional information can be found in the [ supplementary materials - hyperlink]
+This repository contains code relating to the study in the (preprint) journal article in Weather and Climate Dynamics (WCD, Copernicus Publications), titled '[Long vs. Short: Understanding the dynamics of persistent summer hot spells in Europe](https://doi.org/10.5194/egusphere-2024-2980)'.
+Additional information can be found in the [Supplement](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-2980/egusphere-2024-2980-supplement.pdf).

 It contains the Python code to perform the following: